-4SC expects to see top-line results in H1 2020.
-If the study results are positive, 4SC plans to submit applications for marketing approval of resminostat in CTCL in Europe and potentially the U.S. and Yakult Honsha will submit in Japan.
-If approved, resminostat would be the first HDAC inhibitor approved for CTCL in Europe and the first and only drug approved for maintenance therapy in this indication in either Europe, Japan or the U.S.
+If the study results are positive, 4SC plans to submit an application for marketing approval of resminostat in CTCL in Europe and seek scientific advice in the U.S. Yakult Honsha will submit in Japan.
+If approved, resminostat would be the first HDAC inhibitor approved for CTCL in Europe and the first and only drug approved for maintenance therapy in this indication.

-Phase II study in biliary tract cancer initiated
+Phase II study in biliary tract cancer

-In April 2018, Yakult Honsha initiated a randomized, double-blind, placebo-controlled, multi-center Phase II study evaluating the combination of resminostat and

-S-1 chemotherapy versus S-1 chemotherapy plus placebo as second-line treatment in 100 Japanese patients with unresectable or recurrent biliary tract cancer.

-The study is based on a positive Phase I clinical study which was completed in September 2017.
+In April 2018, Yakult Honsha initiated a randomized, double-blind, placebo-controlled, multi-center Phase II study evaluating the combination of resminostat and S-1 chemotherapy versus S-1 chemotherapy plus placebo as second-line treatment in 100 Japanese patients with unresectable or recurrent biliary tract cancer.
+The study design was based on a positive Phase I clinical study completed in September 2017, but in January 2020 Yakult Honsha informed 4SC that it would discontinue this Phase II study in Japan.

-S-1 is a chemotherapy combination drug which is approved for the treatment of several solid tumor types including biliary tract cancer in Asia.
-The main goal of the study is to prolong progression free survival (PFS) and secondary objectives include efficacy and safety parameters.
-Final results are expected to be available by mid-2020.